The Ultimate List of High-Protein Foods

 Grilled chicken is the go-to bodybuilder pick for a reason: One 3.5-ounce serving of boneless, skinless chicken breast has less than 4 grams of fat while offering a hefty 31 grams of protein-all for just 165 calories.
 Stick to grilling, roasting, or baking rather than pan-frying or deep-frying if you're keeping an eye on fat intake.
 Other high-protein meat options are sliced deli turkey breast (6g for 1 ounce) and lean sirloin beef (34g for a 4-ounce serving).

 Quinoa is a popular one on the list of high-protein foods because it's also gluten-free, vegetarian, and low in fat, says Alpert.
-The ancient grain offers up 8 grams of protein for every cooked cup, making it an excellent side dish to any meal.
+The ancient grain offers up 8 grams of protein for every cooked cup, making it an excellent side dish for any meal.
 If you're looking for other plant-based, high-protein foods consider creamy peanut butter (8g for 2 tablespoons), edamame (11g for 1/2 cup), and firm tofu (20g for 1/2 cup).